EmDeeVee/atbimp/README.md

 ### Design and Usage

 #### Design
 The `atbimp` program is written in python using [Cement 3.0](https://github.com/datafolklabs/cement) as a MVC framework.
 It includes unit-tests and some ***fake*** test data.
 It should work cross-platform, however I've only tested it on MacOS and Linux ***(Debian)***.
-I don't have Windows available and did not yet go the docker-route.
+I didn't check Windows yet and did not yet go the docker-route.
 The instructions below regarding Installation and Development are auto generated from the **Cement** framework.

 #### usage